BillOatmanWork/NoDoze/README.md

 # NoDoze

-A lightweight Windows utility class that prevents the system from entering sleep mode during long-running operations.
+A lightweight C# Windows utility class that prevents the system from entering sleep mode during long-running operations.

 ## Overview